Blepharoplasty North New Jersey

 Lower Eyelid Surgery

-In lower-eyelid blepharoplasty, the incision can be made just below the eyelashes or, in some cases, through the inside of the eyelids so the scar is completely and in most cases successfully hidden.
+In lower-eyelid blepharoplasty in North New Jersey, the incision can be made just below the eyelashes or, in some cases, through the inside of the eyelids so the scar is completely and in most cases successfully hidden.
 Some patients also require a tuck in the corner of the lower eyelid to tighten any lax tissues so that the eyelid remains in a normal position at the end of surgery.